Cancel anytime

 Average Trading Volume

-The ETF exhibits moderate liquidity, with an average daily trading volume sufficient for most retail investors but less than more popular broad-market ETFs.
+AADR exhibits moderate liquidity, with an average trading volume that allows for relatively easy entry and exit for most retail investors.

 Bid-Ask Spread